Boleyn Ground: The final game

 When the Premier League fixtures were drawn-up at the start of the 2015–16 Premier League season, Swansea City were planned to be West Ham's final opponents at the Boleyn Ground, on 7 May 2016.
 However, due to Manchester United's involvement in the FA Cup on 23 April when they were due to play West Ham, the fixture was rearranged to 10 May 2016.
 The match was preceded by violence on Green Street when the coach carrying the players and staff of Manchester United was pelted with missiles resulting in broken windows.
 With the coach delayed, the players were late arriving at the ground and the scheduled 19:45 kick-off was moved to 20:15.

 In the 2,398th match played at the ground, with both sides looking to qualify for European football in the 2016–17 season, in front of a crowd of 34,907, West Ham took the lead in the tenth minute through Diafra Sakho, only for Manchester United to make the score 1–2 with two goals from Anthony Martial.
-However, Michail Antonio equalized for West Ham and Winston Reid scored a third in the 80th minute to make it 3–2, the final score.
+However, Michail Antonio equalised for West Ham and Winston Reid scored a third in the 80th minute to make it 3–2, the final score.
 It was West Ham's 384th Premier League match, their 990th in the top division, and their 1,662nd ever league match at the ground, the win signifying 601 home Premier League points won there.
 Mark Noble was named Man of the Match.
 The match was followed by a 45-minute display on the pitch in celebration of the history of the ground.
 The following day, the club condemned the violence aimed at the Manchester United coach, vowing to ban for life any person convicted.
 Three people were arrested on the night of the game, two for pitch incursion and one for throwing a bottle at the police.
 The following day, the Metropolitan Police issued pictures of four men they hoped to identify in connection with the coach attack.